• Skip to primary navigation

 To make your own cream of rice, simply blend the rice of your choice in a blender or food processor is broken up and blended.
 Cook the blended rice with liquid and salt on the stove, stirring occasionally until it reaches a creamy, smooth texture.

 Adding sweeteners like honey or maple syrup can also enhance the flavor of the cream of rice.
-With this simple process, you can enjoy a delicious and nutritious breakfast cereal that is tailored to your dietary needs.

 Just remember that if you are making your own cream of rice to use for infant cereals, do not add honey as a sweetener until your baby is at least a year old.